 As you enter you must approach the ticket booth (known as the “boletería”) to purchase tickets.
 It's inexpensive, under $5 per person.
 Children under 5 enter free.
 You can purchase snacks, candy, ice cream, soda or bottled water from any one of the sellers who line up outside the entrance, but there are also snack shelters inside that offer the same.
 Again, please use the trashcans.

 Everything is being done to make the animals as comfortable as possible, given the few resources the city has for this, so kudos for the efforts made and double kudos for the volunteers who give of their time, and the donors who help support this zoo/rescue shelter.
 Your visit will also benefit the animals and help with their care and it has improved a lot since it's initial establishment.

 It's shady and a nice place to take the kids for a stroll and their (maybe) once-in-a-lifetime look at some very rare and nearly extinct species.
 It's a good lesson for kids about caring for the environment and animal habitats.
 If you’re staying at a hotel, it's a nice place to take the kids for some exercise.
 Sundays the Zoo is packed and noisy!
 Families bring lunch and spend the day.
 It’s best to visit weekdays or Saturdays.

 The Santa Cruz zoo celebrated its 30th birthday on August 19, 2009 by initiating a series of important remodels and some new constructions.
 After a $2 million dollar investment and 3 years of outside consulting, the construction of several big new animal environments, a new quarantine clinic, and tons of effort, Santa Cruz began construction on new spaces, walkways and cages in the hopes that the Zoo will continue to be one of Bolivia's biggest attractions.
 It receives nearly 1/2 a million visitors each year already.
 Tourists and foreigners have been very critical of the zoo, but may be unaware of the efforts being made to improve it over the past 10 years.
-It will soon celebrate it's 40th birthday!
+It recently celebrated it's 40th birthday!